Lily James is unrecognisable as Pamela Anderson in first photo from new TV show

 Nick Offerman and Seth Rogen will will also appear in the project, according to Deadline.

-The first episode will be broadcast on BBC One on Sunday (9 May) at 9pm.
+The first episode will be broadcast on BBC One this Sunday (9 May) at 9pm.

 Join our new commenting forum